oscar-barlow/CV/ReadMe.md

 # Oscar Barlow

 ## Introduction
+I'm a junior developer who has just finished a two-month development consultancy contract with HSBC, in which I delivered a minimum-viable app for reconciling differing employee data held across internal systems.
+In this project I practiced TDD and pair-programmed practically every day, aiming to produce the cleanest and most reliable code possible, to make the app easy to extend in the future.

-I'm a junior developer who has just finished a two-month development consultancy contract with HSBC,  looking for my next full stack role.
-I invite you to check out my projects to gauge my coding abilities; I also have a bunch of soft skills that will make me an asset to your team.
+I'm now looking for my next full stack role.
+I invite you to check out my projects to gauge my coding abilities.
+I also have a bunch of soft skills that will make me an asset to your team.

 ## Blog
 You're interested in my thoughts?
 How charming!
 Read my [blog](https://medium.com/@oscarbarlow) (Medium).